 Orbs Best Practices

-A collection best practices and strategies for authoring orbs.
+A collection of best practices and strategies for authoring orbs.
 CircleCI orbs are shareable packages of configuration elements, including jobs, commands, and executors.

 - Ensure all commands, jobs, executors, and parameters have detailed descriptions.